odinuv/web/en/apv/walkthrough/dynamic-page/array.md

     FredBettyPebbles

-Notice that there is nothing special in accessing elements of multidimensional array.
+Notice that there is nothing special in accessing elements of a multidimensional array.
 You simply use the first index `flintstones` to access the value in the array `$allOfThem` and then use the second index `child` to access the value in the `flintstones` array.

 {: .note}
-When defining an array, you may use implicit array keys and write `$array[] = 'value'`, but when reading a value from array, the must **always** be used.
+When defining an array, you may use implicit array keys and write `$array[] = 'value'`, but when reading a value from the array, the keys must **always** be used.
 Writing `echo $array[]` is not allowed.

 ### Removing elements from array
 Sometimes you may wish to remove an element.
 This can be done using ``unset()`` function: